NathanSepul/flutter_ci_appollo/README.rst

           - name: Disconnection
             run : appollo signout

-In this exemple we have 4 parameters:
+In this exemple we have 3 parameters:

-* <*personal_runner_label*> is the self-hosted runner label defined when it was created
 * <*email*> is the email to connect to your account on appollo
 * <*password*> is the password to connect to your account on appollo
 * <*application_key*> is the key off your application.